OutSystems/docs-product/src/ref/apis/auto/bpt-api.final.md

+---
+summary: Low-level API to create custom inboxes for process activities.
+tags:
+---

 # BPT API

-For Platform Version 9.0.99.11.
-Low-level API to create custom inboxes for process activities.
+The BPT API provides functionality to manage processes and activities.

+To use this API, first reference the **BPT_API** extension by using the **Manage Dependencies** (**Ctrl+Q**) window in Service Studio.

 ## Summary